blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 - We use the term System as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
 - We use MUST, MUST NOT and MAY, as defined in [IETF RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)
 - We use the terms Organization, Submitter, Data Consumer as defined in the [Lexicon](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/privateform-lexicon.csv) as defined there.

+## Version

+This document defines the version `1.0` of the Privacy Request Interchange Vocabulary.

 ## Design Considerations